medmonds19/MaryEdmondsPortfolio/translation3.md

 5. What kind of construction is immolanda est?

-this is a passive periphrastic, gerundive + to be immolanda is the passive gerundive of the verb to sacrifice, + the verb to be, meaning that the daughter had to be sacrificed by erecthei.  **What do these two words together express?**
+this is a passive periphrastic, gerundive + to be immolanda is the passive gerundive of the verb to sacrifice, + the verb to be, meaning that the daughter had to be sacrificed by erecthei.

 6. Parse (GCN) ceterae sorōrēs.